 About 2 in every 100 students from the Netherlands study abroad for a full degree programme.
 Belgium (Flanders), the UK, the US and Germany are the most popular destinations.

 The portable government grant and/or loan ('meeneembare studiefinanciering') is an important source of funding for Dutch degree students abroad.
-They are enrolled in over 80 countries.

 Global mobility streams